Applying for your student visa outside UK

 Your CAS will state any qualifications used as part of the assessment for your admission to your course.

-As the University of East London is a Higher Education Provider (HEP), if you are applying to study a course at degree level (RQF 6) or above you are not required to provide evidence of your qualifications.
+As the University of East London is a Higher Education Provider (HEP), if you are applying to study a course at degree level (RQF 6) or above you are not required to provide evidence of your qualifications with your visa application.
+If you are studying a course below degree level, you must provide any qualification documents listed on your CAS with your Student visa application, unless you are from a country listed under the ‘Differential Evidence Requirement’.

-However, UK Visas and Immigration (UKVI) may request this evidence during the application process, so it is important to have your qualifications available and in the required format.
-Please refer to our section 'Differentiation arrangements' for more information.
+UK Visas and Immigration (UKVI) may request this evidence during the application process, so it is important to have your qualifications available and in the required format.

 English Language documents